The obvious highlights of the day were the Prenote and the Keynote address.

 “Drupal is for Ambitious Digital Experiences”

 So what is the graph telling us?
 It maps different potential Drupal users in two dimensions along Reach (how many people will the system touch?), and Richness (how many features will the system have?).
-Perhaps the most striking piece is the explicit acknowledgment that the SaaS competitive platforms are now mature and feature-rich enough to make them more appropriate for blogs, portfolio, and brochure sites.
+Perhaps the most striking piece is the explicit acknowledgement that the SaaS competitive platforms are now mature and feature-rich enough to make them more appropriate for blogs, portfolio, and brochure sites.

 But we can also see that Drupal isn’t only for enterprise clients.
 To quote Dries: “Ambitious is much more than just enterprise”.
 In fact, enterprise clients are only a portion of the potential Drupal market.
 There is plenty of space (perhaps even the majority of the market?) for feature-rich sites to be built and deployed for customers who we would not consider Enterprise.
 And Dries’ talk suggests that we should think about this, and start to include this in our strategies, and to help our customers to include this in their strategies.